 Stay in touch

-Make sure your contact details (particularly email addresses) are up to date in the Child Care Subsidy System so you don’t miss out on important information.
-You can do this via the Provider Entry Point or through your third party software.
+Update your contact details, particularly email addresses, in the Child Care Subsidy System so you don’t miss important information.
+Do this via the PEP or through your third-party software.